Legal information about Family Violence laws and resources

 If the police were called and the person is arrested, the police can require them to sign an undertaking.
 This is a written promise to follow conditions.
 This can include a promise to not contact the person being abused until it goes before the court.
 A judge can also order them to stay away as part of their release from custody.

-If you want to keep your partner away, but you do not want to call the police, you can apply for:
+If you want to keep your partner away, but you do not want to call the police, or the police do not charge your partner with a crime, you can apply for:

 - an Emergency Protection Order, or